-What does the colour of the light mean?
+What does the colour of the car warning symbol mean?

 1. Engine temperature light